kubermatic/dashboard/docs/manuals/customizing.md

   }
   ```
   **TIP:** As currently selected theme name is saved inside user settings, change it back to one of the default themes before uploading your theme to the official deployment.
 - Once your new theme is ready run `npm run build:themes`.
-It should create a `themes` directory inside Kubermatic Dashboard directory with compiled `css` files of all themes
+It should create a `dist-themes` directory inside Kubermatic Dashboard directory with compiled `css` files of all themes
   stored inside `src/assets/themes` directory.
 Now you can rename your `custom.css` theme file to some other name, i.e. `solar.css`.

   ![Themes dir](../assets/themes-dir.png)